tenx-tech/rmob/README.md

 ```
 ---

-Inspired by the scallywags over at https://github.com/findmypast-oss/git-mob.
+Looted from the scallywags o'er at 'https://github.com/findmypast-oss/git-mob.

 Mighty indebted!